Vestaia/DSP/README.md

 Copy the bitstream to the Red Pitaya and load `cat bitmap.bit > /dev/xdevcfg`.

 ## Uploading Bitmap
-A script `mvbitmap.sh` is included to automatically find the bitmap and use `lftp` to upload it to the FPGA.
+A script `mvbitmap.sh` is included to automatically find the bitmap and use `scp` to upload it to the FPGA.
 Given a `program`, the script automatically looks for `./projects/$program/$program.runs/impl_1/system_wrapper.bit`.
 Alternatively, you can use a flag to specify the input file.
 The script then uploads this file to the FPGA.

-The only required parameter is `programName` but you can specify a few things using flags:
-- -l: Login Username
-- -i: Device ip
+Usage: `./mvbitmap.sh -p program [-s source_file] [-d remote_dir]`
+- -p: Specify the Vivado program to upload
-- -p: Password for login
+- -d: Specify the destination directory for `scp`
-- -s: Specify source file
+- -s: Specify the source file
-- -r: Specify remote directory to output to

 ## Building API and example program
 ```cd DSP/software/API